 If you are feeling flush or fancy a more private experience, you can rent your own charter and explore the islands on your own vessel.

-Though, if you do charter a boat to visit, be aware that you will need a permit to enter any of the waters within the national park.
+However, if you do charter a boat to visit, be aware that you will need a permit to enter any of the waters within the national park.
 So, be sure to have all these in place before you set out.

 11.)
 Boca Chita Key

 One of the most northerly keys to visit, Boca Chita Key (within Biscayne National Park) is much quieter to visit than the more southerly keys.
-This makes it one of the best things to do in the Florida Keys if you’re looking for a more chilled out island to visit.
+This makes it one of the best things to do in the Florida Keys if you’re looking for a more chilled-out island to visit.

 Best explored as part of a guided boat tour or charter, you’ll get to wander around the tiny key that feels like a million miles away from Florida.
 Now, you can moor your boat here for the evening (by paying the mooring fee) and spend as long as you want on this more remote key.